 Helping with all the various projects and organizations takes a lot of time, energy, and money.
 The Club is known for its BBQ take-out luncheon in the fall.
 Many businesses in town look forward to this each year.
 At the Ripley's On Sale – Believe It or Not Community Wide Yard Sale", sponsored by Main Street Ripley, there is always a Women's Club rummage and bake sale booth.

-Page 2 of 2 - When women get together to accomplish things, things get accomplished.
+When women get together to accomplish things, things get accomplished.
 Just ask the GFWC Women's Club of Ripley.